Chronic Kidney Disease

 - Loss of appetite

 Diabetes and high blood pressure are the main leading causes of kidney disease.
-Blood vessels in the kidneys can be damaged from uncontrolled high blood pressure, and this affects kidney function in removing wastes and extra fluid from your body.
+Blood vessels in the kidneys can be damaged from uncontrolled high blood pressure, which affects kidney function in removing wastes and extra fluid from your body.
 Other factors include cardiovascular disease, smoking, obesity, increasing age, and family history of kidney disease.

 To measure how well kidneys are working, certain blood test called Creatinine and urine tests are normally carried out; high level of Creatinine shows that kidneys are not working properly.
 An ultrasound or CT scan is also used to assess the damage of the kidneys, allowing the doctor to view the image of the kidneys and urinary tracts whether there are any blockages or tumor present.